speedment/jpa-streamer/README.md

     }

-To operate on the elements of the table, JPAStreamer is first initialized with a simple builder (in this case using a persistence unit named "sakila"):
+To operate on the elements of the table, JPAstreamer is first initialized with a simple builder (in this case using a persistence unit named "sakila"):

     JPAStreamer jpaStreamer = JPAStreamer.createJPAStreamerBuilder("sakila")
         .build();